-Open Mouth Threat Face For more serious threats the caput
+Open Mouth Threat Face

 For more serious threats the capuchin monkey will open its mouth and call.
 The eyebrows, fur and tail will be raised, and the monkey will stare at the monkey or predator it is threatening.

 Lip Smack